luiswirth/bsc-thesis/src/matter.typ

   values rather than merely executing statements.
 For example, an `if` expression evaluates to the value of its selected branch, eliminating redundant variable assignments.
-Combined with Rust’s powerful pattern matching system, which allows destructuring of composite types like enums, this leads to concise and readable code while enabling functional-style composition.
+Combined with Rust’s powerful pattern matching system, which allows destructing of composite types like enums, this leads to concise and readable code while enabling functional-style composition.

 - *Functional Programming and Iterators*: Rust embraces functional programming